mosip/documentation/docs/Secure-Biometric-Interface-Specification.md

         "deviceExpiry": "Device expiry date",
         "timestamp":  "ISO format datetime with timezone from device" },
-      "foundationalTrustProviderId" : "Foundation trust provider Id, in case of L0 this is empty" }
+      "foundationalTrustProviderId" : "Foundation trust provider Id, in case of SBI 1.0 this is empty" }
   },
   "requesttime": "Current timestamp in ISO format from management server",